This program will list, download and delete available calls that were recorded on your MIXpbx. The action can be defined by editing the .cmd file.

 $SECONDSoptional: This parameter sets a sleep timer between downloads.
 The default value (if -s isn’t set) is 0.5 seconds.
 It was added because some systems block the script from downloading when it’s too fast.
 Try playing around with this parameter if the script doesn’t download everything at once.

 - pause: This pauses the command window to let you see what has been done.
-Without this pause, the window will close as soon as the script ended.
+Without this pause, the window will close as soon as the script ends.
 If the script is automated, this pause should be removed

 - -i: Ignore already downloaded files.
-(If -k is not set the files will be deleted on the server)
+(If -k is not set, the files will be deleted on the server)

 If you execute the program for the first time, we recommend using the parameter -k to make sure everything works fine without losing the soundfiles from the server.

-Another advantage using -k would be that you can test it on your computer at home to get to know the program and then download the files again on a different computer at work.
+Another advantage of using -k would be that you can test it on your computer at home to get to know the program and then download the files again on a different computer at work.